erikmueller/jelly_shot/priv/posts/programming-beyond-the-comfort-zone-JavaScript-Elixir.md

 ---
-layout: post
-title: "Programming beyond the comfort zone: JavaScript |> Elixir"
+title: "JavaScript |> Elixir: Programming beyond the comfort zone"
 date: "2017-02-09"
-image: /assets/paula.jpg
+image: /assets/water.jpg
 intro: "I’m a JavaScript Engineer.
 I write JavaScript.
 I really like writing JavaScript and I feel very comfortable doing so.
 In the JavaScript world, there are a gazillion web frameworks available and every week there are more coming.
 So why should you start programming in another language?"
 categories: ["elixir", "javascript"]
 authors: ["Erik"]